-Settlements are lump sum payments of the claimant's workers' compensation indemnity and/or medical benefits.
+Settlements are lump sum payments of indemnity and/or medical benefits.
 Benefits are usually paid in periodic payments designed to sustain an injured worker over an extended period of time.
 Settlements can occur when the claimant and the insurer agree that benefits will be converted to a lump sum payment.
 If the claimant has more than one claim, a settlement may settle more than one of those claims.
 Included in the dollar amount of the settlements is the money specified for settlement of medical benefits under "best interest".
-Not included are settlements from the workers' compensation court.
+Not included in this section are settlements from the workers' compensation court.

-3.10Total Number of Settlements By Fiscal Year of Decision
+3.8Total Number of Settlements By Fiscal Year of Decision

-3.11Total Settlement Paid in Millions By Fiscal Year of Decision
+3.9Total Settlement Paid in Millions By Fiscal Year of Decision

-3.12Total Number of Settlements and Amounts Paid By Plan Type and Fiscal Year of Decision
+3.10Total Number of Settlements By Plan Type and Fiscal Year of Decision